 The evolving situation in Afghanistan compels the regional powers to realize the vulnerability of current scenario.
 The emerging dynamics are going to have long-lasting impacts on the stability and peace of the whole region.
 Afghanistan is facing some issues at both external and internal fronts.
 In order to address the internal issues, it needs economic assistance and for that purpose, the way US supported Europe after the devastating WWII, the Chinese Marshal Plan can work as a game-changer for Afghanistan.
 To restore peace in Afghanistan, there is a dire need for something extraordinary for the purpose of addressing the sufferings of the Afghan nation.
-The most potent action that any nation could take in this regard is to offer a well-executed multi-billion dollars Marshal Plan for Afghanistan and gives a notion that it will expand its engagements with Kabul.
+The most potent action that any nation could take in this regard is to offer a well-executed multi-billion dollars Marshal Plan for Afghanistan.
+For that purpose, China is already normalizing its ties with Afghanistan and gives a notion that it will expand its engagements with Kabul.
 China is also pushing the international community especially the US to assist the war-torn country.
 (Gersen, 2021)